Commodore 64 disk and tape emulation

-Commodore 64 disk/tape emulation and data transfer comprises hardware and software for Commodore 64 disk & tape emulation and for data transfer between either Commodore 64 (C64), Commodore (1541) disk drive or Commodore (1530 Datasette) tape deck and newer computers.
+'Commodore 64 disk/tape emulation and data transfer' comprises hardware and software for Commodore 64 disk & tape emulation and for data transfer between either the C64 computer, the Commodore 1541 disk drive or Commodore 1530 Datasette tape deck, and newer computers.

 There are a large variety of adapters for C64 disk/tape emulation and data transfer, and an even larger variety of compatible software.
 Many of the adapters interface with the original serial bus disk drive plug or the C2N tape.
 Others connect to either the user port or the cartridge expansion port using either standardized RS-232 interfaces or proprietary adapters.
 In combination with software (or firmware), the adapters can either fully support the original communication protocols, provide partial support or apply proprietary communication protocols.
 Different solutions allow for letting the C64 access programs stored on another computer or the Internet, and for accessing the C64 disk station and tape deck from other computers.

 History

 Some of the oldest adapters are the C64 user port to RS-232 converters.
-Those were standardized and originally designed to connect printers and other 3rd party hardware, including modems.
+Those were standardized and originally designed to connect printers and other third-party hardware, including modems.
 Later, those adapters have also been adopted for disk drive emulation and even Internet connections.
 However, the most widespread adapters were probably the different disk drive and printer plug C64 serial bus to parallel port adapter that evolved for transferring data between disk drives and parallel port supplied computers.
-Because of hard timing requirements on the C64 side, those are unfortunately not applicable to laptops or multitasking operation systems.
+Because of hard timing requirements on the C64 side, those are unfortunately not applicable to laptops or multitasking operating systems.
 There also exist a more limited number of adapters for the C64 tape interface.
 While the data transfer over the user port is usually limited to 2.4 kbit/s, the C64 expansion port cartridge interface supports transfer rates of one to two magnitudes higher through proprietary protocols.
 There exist C64 expansion port adapters that support both hard disks, memory cards, USB-disks and Ethernet connections.

 The software is typically open source, and so is most of the hardware designs.
 You can therefore build most of the hardware yourself, though they are usually also available from online shops.